European Car Brands

 Hispano-Suiza Logo

-Hispano-Suiza, a joint venture between Spanish entrepreneur Juan Castro and Swiss engineer Damián Mateu, was founded in 1904 in Barcelona, Spain.
-Until 1914, the brand stood out, especially for its luxury cars, which continued after the war.
-In 1944, the company became part of ENASA, refocusing on the aerospace direction.
-An attempt to return to automotive production was made in 2010 and 2019.
-The brand has established itself with the high quality and stylish design of its cars, ensuring recognition of its logo worldwide.
-The emblem reflected the brand’s aviation orientation.
-It had a stylized symbol of a rotating propeller with open gray bird wings extending from it and a round white element in the center.
-In the background was a red oval with a yellow stripe to the center – the color of the Spanish flag, the lower part of which contained a white Swiss cross in a gray outline.
+Hispano-Suiza, a joint venture between Spanish entrepreneur Juan Castro and Swiss engineer Damian Matheu, was founded in 1904 in Barcelona (Spain).
+Until 1914, the brand stood out primarily for its luxury cars, which continued after the war.
+In 1944, the company became part of ENASA, refocusing on aerospace.
+An attempt to return to car production was made in 2010 and 2019.
+The brand established itself through its cars’ high-quality and stylish design, ensuring its logo was recognized worldwide.
+The emblem reflected the brand’s aviation focus.
+It was a stylized symbol of a rotating propeller with open gray bird’s wings departing from it and a round white element in the center.
+In the background was a red oval with a yellow stripe to the center, the color of the Spanish flag, with a white Swiss cross in a gray outline at the bottom.

 Pegaso